hunzsig/hunlook/src/book/lik/en_us/cmd.md

 > Path with eff_ The model of will scale 0.75 for easy viewing (because the special effects model is usually messy)

 ```
-> lik.exe model -a //View models in root assets directory, page 1
+> lik.exe model -a //View models in root assets directory
-> lik.exe model -a 2 buff //View models in the root assets directory, page 2, and only view models with buffs in the path
+> lik.exe model -a buff //View models in the root assets directory, and only view models with buffs in the path
-> lik.exe model -n //View models in root assets New directory, page 1
+> lik.exe model -a buff,eff //View models in the root assets directory, and only view models with buff or eff in the path
-> lik.exe model -n 3//View the models in the root assets New directory, page 3
+> lik.exe model -n //View models in root assets New directory
-> lik.exe model -p:demo 1  //Check out the model declaration for the demo project Unreal Model, page 1
+> lik.exe model -p:demo 1  //Check out the model declaration for the demo project Unreal Model
-> lik.exe model -p:demo 2 unit //View the model declaration Unreal model of the demo project, page 2, and only view the model with the path unit
 ```

 ### Run the test